 Established in 2007, Keystone Tutors is one of the UK’s leading private tutoring organisations.
 Here is a sample of the AS and A Level Biology tutors that we represent.
 They are predominantly based in London and work online with families based outside of London or overseas.

 Grace studied Natural Sciences at Durham before embarking upon a MSc in Neuroscience at King’s College London.
-Grace has a passion for Maths and Science and strives to create a teaching environment where pupils feel able to ask questions and be themselves.
+Grace has taught over 1,400 hours and helped 60 Keystone families.
+She has a passion for Maths and Science and strives to create a teaching environment where pupils feel able to ask questions and be themselves.

-Before joining Keystone Claudia taught Science at Westminster Cathedral Choir School for four years.
+Before joining Keystone in 2019 Claudia taught Science at Westminster Cathedral Choir School for four years.
+She has tutored over 1,200 hours and assisted 70 Keystone clients.
 She urges her students to look at Science beyond the syllabus as it makes it easier for students to understand concepts and improve their skills.

 Kathryn is a qualified Teacher with years of experience.
 She aims to stretch her tutees' academic ability and to equip them with the tools required to tackle exams with clarity and confidence.